microsoftgraph/msgraph-sdk-powershell/src/Security/v1.0/docs/Microsoft.Graph.Security.md

 Get the number of the resource

 ### [Get-MgSecurityCaseEdiscoveryCaseNoncustodialDataSourceLastIndexOperation](Get-MgSecurityCaseEdiscoveryCaseNoncustodialDataSourceLastIndexOperation.md)
-Operation entity that represents the latest indexing for the non-custodial data source.
+Operation entity that represents the latest indexing for the noncustodial data source.

 ### [Get-MgSecurityCaseEdiscoveryCaseOperation](Get-MgSecurityCaseEdiscoveryCaseOperation.md)
 Read the properties and relationships of a caseOperation object.
+This API is available in the following national cloud deployments.

 ### [Get-MgSecurityCaseEdiscoveryCaseOperationCount](Get-MgSecurityCaseEdiscoveryCaseOperationCount.md)
 Get the number of the resource

 ### [Get-MgSecurityCaseEdiscoveryCaseReviewSet](Get-MgSecurityCaseEdiscoveryCaseReviewSet.md)
 Read the properties and relationships of an ediscoveryReviewSet object.
+This API is available in the following national cloud deployments.

 ### [Get-MgSecurityCaseEdiscoveryCaseReviewSetCount](Get-MgSecurityCaseEdiscoveryCaseReviewSetCount.md)
 Get the number of the resource

 ### [Get-MgSecurityCaseEdiscoveryCaseReviewSetQuery](Get-MgSecurityCaseEdiscoveryCaseReviewSetQuery.md)
 Read the properties and relationships of an ediscoveryReviewSetQuery object.
+This API is available in the following national cloud deployments.

 ### [Get-MgSecurityCaseEdiscoveryCaseReviewSetQueryCount](Get-MgSecurityCaseEdiscoveryCaseReviewSetQueryCount.md)
 Get the number of the resource

 ### [Get-MgSecurityCaseEdiscoveryCaseSearch](Get-MgSecurityCaseEdiscoveryCaseSearch.md)
 Read the properties and relationships of an ediscoverySearch object.
+This API is available in the following national cloud deployments.

 ### [Get-MgSecurityCaseEdiscoveryCaseSearchAdditionalSource](Get-MgSecurityCaseEdiscoveryCaseSearchAdditionalSource.md)
 Adds an additional source to the eDiscovery search.